-Continue updating and linking the used motor oil recycling pages on the MES web site - www.menv.com Continue the MES membership in NORA while updating Program participants and citizens with current information, issues, and trends within the industry Present Program updates to statewide solid waste managers and recycling coordinators Continue public outreach and education at local county events Explore additional ways to market the Program to the public Operation and Maintenance Continue the annual auditing and inspection of all Program-participating sites in order to ensure continued protection of the environment (copies of all audits are maintained at the MES headquarters)
+Continue updating and linking the used motor oil recycling pages on the MES web site - www.menv.com.

+- Continue the MES membership in the Association of Responsible Recyclers while updating Program participants and citizens with current information, issues, and trends within the industry. - Present Program updates to statewide solid waste managers and recycling coordinators. - Continue public outreach and education at local county events. - Explore additional ways to market the Program to the public.

+Operation and Maintenance